ManeliFotoutan/Convert-Video-To-Text/README.md

-# Video to Text Converter using Flask
+#Video to Text Conversion Web App

-This project is a simple web application that converts video files into text using Flask, MoviePy, and the Google Web Speech API.
-It takes an uploaded video, extracts the audio, applies basic noise reduction, and then transcribes the speech in the video into text.
+This is a simple web application built with Flask that allows users to upload a video file and convert its audio track to text using Google's speech recognition.

-## Prerequisites
+Prerequisites

-Before running the project, make sure you have the following installed:
+Before running the application, make sure you have the following installed:

-- Python (>=3.6)
+Python (>=3.6)
-- Flask
+Flask
-- Flask-CORS
-- MoviePy
-- Pydub
-- SpeechRecognition
+SpeechRecognition
+moviepy
+Flask-CORS

-You can install the required packages using pip:
+You can install these dependencies using pip:

-pip install flask flask-cors moviepy pydub SpeechRecognition
+pip install Flask SpeechRecognition moviepy Flask-CORS Usage

-Usage
+Clone or download this repository to your local machine.

+Open a terminal and navigate to the project directory.

+Run the Flask application:

+python app.py
+This will start the web server, and you should see output indicating that the server is running.

-Access the web application by opening your web browser and navigating to http://localhost:5000.
+Open a web browser and go to http://localhost:5000 to access the application.

-Click the "Choose File" button to upload a video file for conversion.
+You will see an HTML form where you can upload a video file.

-Once the video is uploaded, click the "Convert to Text" button.
+Select a video file and click the "Convert to Text" button.

-The application will process the video, perform noise reduction, and transcribe the speech into text.
+The server will process the video, extract audio, and use Google's speech recognition to convert the audio to text.

 The resulting text will be displayed on the web page.

-Configuration
-You can configure the noise reduction level in the app.py file by adjusting the audio = audio - 20 line.
-Experiment with different values to optimize noise reduction for your videos.

-Troubleshooting
+Customizing Directory Paths
+The code includes two directory paths for saving the uploaded video and converted audio.
+You can customize these paths as follows:

+desktop_directory: Specify the first directory where you want to save the uploaded video file.

+desktop_directory2: Specify the second directory where you want to save the uploaded video file if the first directory doesn't exist.

+Please ensure that the specified directories are accessible and have write permissions.

+Handling Errors
-If you encounter any issues or errors, please refer to the error messages displayed on the web page or in the terminal where the Flask application is running.
+If any errors occur during the process, they will be displayed on the web page.

+Contributing
+Feel free to contribute to this project by submitting pull requests or reporting issues.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Flask
-MoviePy
-Pydub
-SpeechRecognition
-Feel free to customize this README to include additional information or instructions specific to your project.